wayyyyn279/wjia0677_9103_tut01/READMEquit9.md

 It was used for:

 a.
-Structuring modular code
+Create project concept pictures
 b.
-Supporting implementation of generative systems
-c.
-Assisting with interaction design
+Provide interaction suggestions

 All generated content was reviewed and adapted by the team.